 Today, we’ll be talking all about how to tell if you have a real Louis Vuitton bag and some of the key ways you can spot a fake while shopping.

 10 Ways to Spot a Fake Louis Vuitton Bag

 This post may include affiliate links.
 This means I may earn a small commission if you shop using the links below at no additional cost to you.
 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program.

 One thing to remember about high-end luxury bags is that everything is done to perfection.
 There’s a very small margin of error.
 Bags are often quality tested multiple times before being shipped out.
 This means you should be suspicious of any small sign of inconsistency.
 This is especially true with Louis Vuitton.

-However, this is a brand that is well-aware of how common fakes are, so they include many ways to tell counterfeits from authentic Louis Vuitton bags.
+However, this is a brand that is well-aware of how common fakes are, so LV includes many ways to tell counterfeits from their authentic Louis Vuitton bags.
 Here are some details to pay attention to.